Now Offering Shockwave Therapy

 Podiatry & Foot and Ankle Surgery located in Mission Viejo, CA

 Bunions can be both unsightly and limiting, especially when they’re inflamed, which can make wearing your most comfortable shoes a painful affair.
-At Aloha Foot and Ankle Associates, their podiatry team routinely helps their patients in Mission Viejo, California, find effective and long-term solutions for bunions.
-For experienced bunion care, call the office or schedule an appointment online today.
+The doctors at Aloha Foot and Ankle Associates are bunion specialists and have been treating bunions for Mission Viejo and the surrounding community for over 30 years.
+There are several different procedures or treatments for bunions depending on the cause and severity of these bunions.
+Hence, evaluation by a podiatrist is important to determine what treatment is appropriate.
+The podiatry team at Aloha Foot and Ankle Associates routinely helps their patients find effective and long-term solutions for bunions.
+For experienced bunion care, call the office or schedule an appointment online today!

 Bunion Q&A